-\oplus B. Exposed Sign Supports.
-Exposed braces and angle irons are prohibited unless they are a decorative element in the sign structure (e.g., wrought iron "S" curve braces) or unless there are no other practical means of supporting the sign.

-\oplus C. Flashing Signs.
-No sign shall have blinking, flashing, fluttering or moving lights or other illuminating device which has a changing light intensity or color; provided, however, temperature and/or time signs that conform in all other respects to this chapter are allowed.

-\pm D. Uniform Building Code Compliance.
+- € B. Exposed Sign Supports.
+Exposed braces and angle irons are prohibited unless they are a decorative element in the sign structure (e.g., wrought iron "S" curve braces) or unless there are no other practical means of supporting the sign. - Dec.
+Flashing Signs.
+No sign shall have blinking, flashing, fluttering or moving lights or other illuminating device which has a changing light intensity or color; provided, however, temperature and/or time signs that conform in all other respects to this chapter are allowed. - E D. Uniform Building Code Compliance.
 The structure and installation of all signs shall comply with the latest adopted edition of the city's building code.
-Such sign shall meet all other applicable provisions of this chapter.

-F E. Off-premises Directional Signs.
-Off-premises directional signs may only be allowed if a variance is granted pursuant to GHMC $\frac{17.80.030 \text{ (D)}}{17.80.050(\text{A})}$ If more than one business in an immediate area has need for an off-premises directional sign, all must be identified on the same sign.
-G F. Maintenance Required.
-All signs, together with all of their supports, braces, guys and anchors, shall be maintained in good repair and in a safe, neat, clean and attractive condition.
-H G. Illumination Restrictions.

-1. Externally illuminated signs.
+Such sign shall meet all other applicable provisions of this chapter. - F E. Off-premises Directional Signs.
+Off-premises directional signs may only be allowed if a variance is granted pursuant to GHMC 17.80.030 (D) 17.80.050 (A) If more than one business in an immediate area has need for an off-premises directional sign, all must be identified on the same sign. - G. F. Maintenance Required.
+All signs, together with all of their supports, braces, guys and anchors, shall be maintained in good repair and in a safe, neat, clean and attractive condition. - H G. Illumination Restrictions. - 1.
+Externally illuminated signs.
 Signs may be externally illuminated and shall conform to the City's Design Manual standards for lighting.
-The light directed on, or internal to, any sign shall be so shaded, shielded and/or directed so that the intensity or brightness shall not adversely affect safe vision of operators of vehicles moving on private or public property or pedestrians on a public right-of-way.

-2. Internal illumination and neon.
-Electric signs shall not use incandescent bulbs for internal illumination.
+The light directed on, or internal to, any sign shall be so shaded, shielded and/or directed so that the intensity or brightness shall not adversely affect safe vision of operators of vehicles moving on private or public property or pedestrians on a public right-of-way. - 2.
+Internal illumination and neon Electric signs shall not use incandescent bulbs for internal illumination.
 Lights on externally illuminated signs shall be so shielded as to contain the light to the sign surface only.
-Internally illuminated signs shall be limited conform to the following:
+Internally illuminated signs shall be limited conform to the following: - a.

-a.
 Individual pan-channel sign graphics and emblems.
-Sign graphics and emblems (e.g., fully illuminated logo shields) shall not exceed twenty-one (21) inches in height.
+Sign graphics and emblems (e.g., fully illuminated logo shields) shall not exceed twenty-one (21) inches in height. - b.

-b.
 Individual sign graphics using "halo" or "silhouette" lighting.
-Sign graphic height shall not be restricted on opaque sign graphics using "halo" or "silhouette" lighting where the light is reflected off the surface to which the sign graphics are mounted. c.
-Internal illumination and neon lighting.
+Sign graphic height shall not be restricted on opaque sign graphics using "halo" or "silhouette" lighting where the light is reflected off the surface to which the sign graphics are mounted. - c.
+Internal Illumination and neon lighting.
 All sign graphics which are internally illuminated, or illuminated with neon tubing, are limited to no more than twenty-one (21) inches in height, except that illuminated outlines and borders may extend to the height of the sign face.
-Sign faces may not be internally illuminated and must be sealed at the seams to avoid light leaks.
-However, design allowances for illuminated sign faces may be approved by the Design Review Board (DRB) under the provisions of Section 17.80.140 if the sign conforms to all of the following criteria:
+Sign faces may not be internally illuminated and must be scaled at the seams to avoid light leaks.
+However, design allowances for illuminated sign faces may be approved by the Design Review Board (DRB) under the provisions of Section 17.89.140 if the sign conforms to all of the following criterial i.

-i.
 Illumination may be the minimum required to reveal the background color, but no brighter.

 ii.
-Color Value of the sign face shall be limited to the darker values which are heavily imbued with brown or black undertones.
+Color Value of the sign face shall be limited to the darker values which diminish glare.
 Intensity (or chroma) shall be dull or weak.
-Examples of acceptable colors and unacceptable contrasts include: deep burgundy or maroon as opposed to red; dark forest green as opposed to kelly or lime green; dark navy blue as opposed to royal or sky blue).
-These darker hues are naturally more opaque due to their darker values.
+These darker has are naturally more opaque due to their darker values.

 d.
 Internally illuminated awning signs.
-Awning materials must be totally opaque, Only the sign graphics on an awning may be translucent.
+Awning materials must be totally opaque.
+Only the sign graphics on an awning may be translucent.